souvikroy/User-to-Spender-Conversion-rate-scoring-in-mobile-games/README.md

 # Conversion rate prediction for mobile games

-Conversion is known as the Active user to converted to purchaser(in-app in Mobile games) Here, I would like to show based on in-game behaviour how to classify converion & build a probability score for converion
+Conversion is known as the Active user to converted to purchaser(in-app in Mobile games) Here, I would like to show based on in-game behaviour how to classify conversion & build a probability score for conversion

 Input dataset(attached) is D14 usage & converted to customer or not